Skip to main content

 How will you protect onsite workers and the neighboring community from the contaminated soil that will be reused?

 The concentrations of contaminants are below occupational and construction worker risk values so are not a risk to people who come into contact with these soils.
 The soil concentrations identified in the soils on the City's property are similar to concentrations found in soil on neighboring properties.
 Soils will be placed under a three-foot cover of clean soils or under a one-foot cover of clean soils and a textile barrier.
+The City is also required to follow best management practices for handling the soil during excavation, loading, transporting and stockpiling to minimize all potential risks to human health and animals.

 What does slightly contaminated or slightly over clean fill limits mean?
 How does DEQ know that these concentrations are safe, and that Portland's water will be safe to drink and use?

 Slightly contaminated means that the concentrations detected in the soils are slightly over clean fill limits but are below human health risk-based concentrations.
-The placement and management of the soil will not impact the operation of the Filtration Facility nor come into contact with Portland drinking water.
+The placement and management of the soil will not impact the operation of the Filtration Facility nor come into contact with Portland's drinking water.

 How will DEQ monitor the water coming from this site to ensure it's not contaminated?
 What would DEQ do if contamination from the soil is found to leach in the soil?